300pages/twitch-drops-email/README.md

 scheduled workflows on forks by default, so the daily run won't start automatically.
 Go to your fork's *Actions* tab, and you'll see a banner prompting you to enable workflows, click through that and you're set.
+(GitHub also auto-disables scheduled workflows on any public repo, fork or not, after 60 days with no repo activity, a config edit or manual run resets that clock.)

 ## Setup